 Plus, you never know who might become a potential client.
 That's why it's always a good idea to develop a short pitch about how you are different from other travel agents.
 Every new interaction is an opportunity to make a great impression.

 7. Get professional support.

 Various travel industry associations offer special events, training opportunities, and other benefits to their professional members.
 Getting involved with such organizations can be a good way to meet other successful travel agents, expand your knowledge, and discover new ideas that enhance your career.
-The American Society of Travel Agents (ASTA) is one popular example of an organization where you might find this kind of support.
+The American Society of Travel Advisors (ASTA) is one popular example of an organization where you might find this kind of support.